JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 1. Verify that the IDE is running with the VM parameter `-XX:+UnlockDiagnosticVMOptions`.
 When using [Gradle](configuring_plugin_project.md), specify `runIde.jvmArgs += "-XX:+UnlockDiagnosticVMOptions"` otherwise [Configure JVM Options](https://www.jetbrains.com/help/idea/tuning-the-ide.html#procedure-jvm-options).
 2. Set Registry key `ide.plugins.snapshot.on.unload.fail` to `true` (Go to <ui-path>Navigate | Search Everywhere</ui-path> and type `Registry`).
 3. Trigger the plugin reload.
-4. Open the <path>.hprof</path> memory snapshot generated on plugin unload, look for the plugin ID string.
+4. Open the <path>.hprof</path> memory snapshot generated in user home directory on plugin unload, look for the plugin ID string.
 [IntelliJ Ultimate](https://www.jetbrains.com/help/idea/analyze-hprof-memory-snapshots.html) can open memory snapshots directly.
 5. Find the `PluginClassLoader` referencing the plugin ID string
 6. Look at references to the `PluginClassLoader` instance.
 7. Every one of them is a memory leak (or part of a memory leak) that needs to be resolved.